 16. Offset your carbon footprint

 The first thing we need to do before we think about carbon offset is that; we need to do our part and take steps to reduce carbon emissions responsibly before we think about carbon offset.
-The word “offset” refers to a process of reducing green house gases in a manner that is economically sound.
+Carbon offset refers to a process of reducing green house gases in a manner that is economically sound.
 You can calculate and offset the carbon dioxide created by your trip.

 Examples of carbon offsetting are investing in clean energy projects or even in tree planting projects.
 Trees store carbon and improve water and soil conservation.
 They also provide us with shade.